The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Some things we love about Kindergarten at Fay:

-Family-Style Lunches Family-style lunches are a Fay tradition and a highlight of the school day!
-Kindergarteners sit with teachers at assigned tables, where they practice their manners and the art of conversation.
+Our free and nutritious family-style lunch provides time for students to interact with classmates and teachers, supporting the development of peer relationships, manners, and communication skills.
 Our Head of Primary School starts each meal with a reflection and ends with announcements and opportunities for children to speak in front of their peers, whether it’s a rhyme for Poetry Wednesday or a trivia tidbit for Fun Fact Friday.

 What does the research say?